 - Throughout the time of the kings, God raised up prophets to speak on his behalf to the kings and to the people.
 When reading the prophetic books of the Old Testament, it is important to remember that there is a story behind each one.
 Each spoke into a specific situation and a specific audience.
 The chart on page 79 lists the prophetic books in chronological order and shows which king(s) they spoke to.
 On the right side you will find the Old Testament history references that provide the context for understanding what you are reading. - Many of the prophets were not solitary figures, but members of a community of prophets called a band.
 We have our own band of prophets in the back of the room.
 As they speak to us, put yourselves into the shoes of your tribe.
-When each is finished, we will respond in unison by yelling, "Forget you!" - Signal to the prophets to deliver their messages in the order listed on "Listening to the Prophets" (p.
-80).
+When each is finished, we will respond in unison by yelling, "Forget you!" and throwing paper balls at them. - Signal to the prophets to deliver their messages in the order listed on "Listening to the Prophets" (page 80).
 Lead the group in yelling, "Forget You!" after each one.
 Don't make any additional comments or explanation.
-This is to be a dramatic and sobering experience. - After the second Amos reading, read 2 Kings 16:1-16 from up front, without comment Then have the Joel passage read. - After the Joel reading, read 2 Kings 21:1-16 from up front, without comment.
-Then have the Isaiah passage read. - Debrief with a large group discussion: - What themes did you hear? - What was the purpose of the prophets? - Close by saying, "Prophets are a gift."
-(Option: Share a short story from your own life of how God has used someone to call you out of sin.)
+This is to be a dramatic and sobering experience. - After the second Amos reading, read 2 Kings 16:1-16 from up front, without comment.
+Then have the Joel passage read. - After the Joel reading, read 2 Kings 21:1-16 from up front, without comment.
+Then have the Isaiah passage read. - Debrief with a large group discussion: - What themes did you hear? - What was the purpose of the prophets? - To the prophets ask,"What was that experience like for you?" - Close by saying, "Prophets are a gift."
+(Share a short illustration of a modern day prophet who helped a community to see systemic sin or idolatry.)